Home» Lesson Plans »

 How we treat each other is the difference between a great place to live and a bad place to live.
 We shape our world through relationships.
 Most people agree we want communities where all people have dignity and respect.
 Yet respectful interactions are often not what we see modeled in the media and in politics.
 And far too many people feel disrespected in their lives.
 What is our role in these dynamics?
-This component was designed to create a space to talk about our experiences and shared aspirations.
-This is an adaptation that includes three rounds of questions instead of five.
+How can we have effective, impactful conversations?

 First 5-10 minutes